kusabi/dice/readme.md

 The `DiceGroup` can cluster multiple implementations of `DiceInterface` together, and returns the sum of results from all of them.

-Because one of those instances can be a `Dice`, `DiceModifier` or even another `DiceGroup` and because this object can itself by placed into a `DiceModifier` instance, the possibilities are fairly sufficient.
+Because one of those instances can be a `Dice`, `SingleDice`, `DiceModifier` or even another `DiceGroup` and because this object can itself by placed into a `DiceModifier` instance, the possibilities are fairly sufficient.

 The example below simulates how you might represent `5D12+4`.